Creating a payment schedule

 Yes, as long as you have an Australian bank account for direct debit, or a Visa or Mastercard debit or credit card.

-AutoPay Instalments is available between 2am and 10pm Australian Eastern Standard Time.
+AutoPay is available between 2am and 10pm Australian Eastern Standard Time.

-Your assessment number changes each year, so you must log in to AutoPay Instalments each year and arrange a new payment schedule using this new number and your customer number.
+Yes, because your tax liability can change each year, you must log in to AutoPay each year and create a new payment schedule.

 Payments can be made via: